-A sense of place: The built environment has a tremendous influence on our everyday engagement not only with buildings, but also with institutions and with other individuals.
+A sense of place: I am drawn to study the different ways that people make sense of place rhetorically.
+As such, I am interested in how maps are created, how planners and urban designers conceptualize spaces, and how everyday citizens use spaces in ways that give them a sense of place.
 My work explores the connection between rhetoric and place in order to provide us with a greater understanding of how spaces are made and experienced — from both the perspectives of experts and users.

 Professional Communication: I am also interested in the needs of students in STEM fields learning to become professional communicators.
 My research takes into account the institutional structures that need to be created and maintained to provide students with such experiences, as well as the friction that can arise from asking students to become “more professional.”

 Diverse Publics: It is important to understand how minority populations are negatively impacted by work across all of the areas above.
 For example, how maps occlude the existence of racial minorities or how technologies negatively impact individuals with disabilities.
 This cultural work is vital to understanding issues of access and inclusivity across our rhetorical scholarship.

 Feel free to contact me about my current and previous research projects